algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: _None_
 - pop a value from the stack and store to scratch space

-## txna field i
+## txna f i

 - Opcode: 0x36 {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: _None_
 - Pushes: any
-- push value from an array field from current transaction to stack
+- push Ith value of the array field F of the current transaction
 - LogicSigVersion >= 2

-## gtxna t field i
+## gtxna t f i

 - Opcode: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: _None_
 - Pushes: any
-- push value from an array field from a transaction index T in the current transaction group
+- push Ith value of the array field F from the Tth transaction in the current group
 - LogicSigVersion >= 2

-## stxn field
+## stxn f

 - Opcode: 0x38 {uint8 transaction field index}
 - Pops: *... stack*, uint64
 - Pushes: any
-- push field to the stack from transaction index A (top-of-stack) in the current group
+- push field F of the Ath transaction in the current group
 - LogicSigVersion >= 3

 for notes on transaction fields available, see `txn`.
 If top of stack is _i_, `stxn field` is equivalent to `gtxn _i_ field`. stxn exists so that _i_ can be calculated, often based on the index of the current transaction.

-## stxna field i
+## stxna f i

 - Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: *... stack*, uint64
 - Pushes: any
-- push value from an array field from transaction index A (top-of-stack) in the current group
+- push Ith value of the array field F from the Ath transaction in the current group
 - LogicSigVersion >= 3

-## bnz
+## bnz target

 - Opcode: 0x40 {0..0x7fff forward branch offset, big endian}
 - Pops: *... stack*, uint64
 - Pushes: _None_
-- branch if value X is not zero
+- branch to TARGET if value X is not zero

 The `bnz` instruction opcode 0x40 is followed by two immediate data bytes which are a high byte first and low byte second which together form a 16 bit offset which the instruction may branch to.
 For a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`.
 Branch targets must be well aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
 Branch offsets are currently limited to forward branches only, 0-0x7fff.
 A future expansion might make this a signed 16 bit integer allowing for backward branches and looping.

 At LogicSigVersion 2 it became allowed to branch to the end of the program exactly after the last instruction: bnz to byte N (with 0-indexing) was illegal for a TEAL program with N bytes before LogicSigVersion 2, and is legal after it.
 This change eliminates the need for a last instruction of no-op as a branch target at the end.
 (Branching beyond the end--in other words, to a byte larger than N--is still illegal and will cause the program to fail.)

-## bz
+## bz target

 - Opcode: 0x41 {0..0x7fff forward branch offset, big endian}
 - Pops: *... stack*, uint64
 - Pushes: _None_
-- branch if value X is zero
+- branch to TARGET if value X is zero
 - LogicSigVersion >= 2

 See `bnz` for details on how branches work. `bz` inverts the behavior of `bnz`.

-## b
+## b target

 - Opcode: 0x42 {0..0x7fff forward branch offset, big endian}
 - Pops: _None_
 - Pushes: _None_
-- branch unconditionally to offset
+- branch unconditionally to TARGET
 - LogicSigVersion >= 2

 See `bnz` for details on how branches work. `b` always jumps to the offset.